pl3onasm/AADS/algorithms/divide-and-conquer/binsearch/README.md

 In the following problem, we want to find the ${\color{darkseagreen}\text{upper bound}}$ on the solution space, i.e. the pivot point above which there are no solutions anymore.
 For this, we use a function that specifically checks whether the new mid point still yields a solution and then refine the upper bound accordingly.

 The problem involves $k$ aggressive cows and $n$ stalls.
 Each stall can hold at most one cow, and each cow must be put into a stall.
-The stalls are located on a straight line at positions $x_1, x_2, \dots, x_n$, and the goal is to assign the cows to the stalls such that the minimum distance between any two of them is as large as possible and the cows, being aggressive, are as far apart as possible so that they cannot attack each other.
+The stalls are located on a straight line at positions $x_1, x_2, \dots, x_n$, and the goal is to assign the cows to the stalls such that the minimum distance between any two of them is as large as possible and the cows, being aggressive, are as far apart as possible and cannot attack each other.

 The solution space consists of the increasing sequence of minimum distances $d_i$ between the stalls.
 The lower bound is 0, and the upper bound is the distance between the first and last stall.
 Using a binary search, we can then find the largest distance $d$ such that each cow can be assigned to a stall and that the distance between any two of them is *at least* $d$.